DavidCain/stay-the-course/README.md

 - [ ] Optimize XML parsing (currently takes a couple seconds on a 20MB file)
 - [ ] Command line interface
-- [ ] Warn when the last known price for a security is too old
 - [ ] Return Result instead of just panicking on error conditions

 ## External resources